 If you live in a country that provides recycling bins to separate your rubbish, then you probably presume that the majority of it is recycled, right?
 Unfortunately, wrong!
 According to Greenpeace US, of all the plastic waste produced in the US in 2017, only 8.4% of it eventually got recycled.
 So even if you go to the lengths of washing and separating your single-use plastic waste, chances are it’s not going to end up repurposed in any shape or form.
 The bare facts are that most countries have neither the infrastructure, nor the funds to recycle efficiently.

 For this very reason using eco friendly, zero waste household products is the way forward.
 Products that you can reuse for months or even years.
 Products that biodegrade without adding to our planet’s pollution problem.
 Products that aren’t covered in multiple layers of plastic before they leave the factory.

-Here are 5 eco friendly kitchen and laundry swaps you can make to dramatically reduce the volume of plastic trash going into your rubbish bin each week:
+Here are five eco-friendly kitchen and laundry swaps you can make to dramatically reduce the volume of plastic trash going into your rubbish bin each week:

 Paperless Towels – Eco Kitchen Roll